dboddie/autobuild/README.txt

   autobuild-builder.py create precise-amd64 templates/metno /home/build/chroots precise

-The repositories to manage need to be checkout out and registered with the autobuild-repo.py tool.
+The repositories to manage need to be checked out and registered with the autobuild-repo.py tool.
 For example:

   autobuild-repo.py add diana /home/build/local/src/diana-trunk